-TORONTO (AP) — Canada's Parliament voted Tuesday to authorize airstrikes against the Islamic State militant group in Iraq following a U.S. request.
+TORONTO (AP) — Following a request from the U.S., Canada's Parliament has voted to authorize airstrikes against the Islamic State militant group in Iraq

 The motion authorizes air strikes in Iraq for up to six months and explicitly states that no ground troops be used in combat operations.